 Bulk Resolve Missing Unit Costs

 Keep in mind, if an item in your library is missing a unit cost, you’ll need to update each variation before you can bulk resolve missing costs from your History log.

 - Log into the item library in your online Square Dashboard to confirm each item variation has an associated unit cost.

-- Navigate to your Inventory and click History.
+- Navigate to Inventory Management and click History.

 - Select Resolve Unit Costs > Resolve Costs.

 When you select See Stock Actions, you’ll see each historical adjustment missing an associated unit cost.

 When you update one historical adjustment, the unit cost for every other adjustment will reflect the new unit cost for that particular item.

 You are not able to bulk update the unit cost for item variations you’ve deleted from your item library.
 To update historical adjustments for a deleted variation, you’ll need to update each variation unit cost from your History log.